MicrosoftDocs/dynamics-365-customer-engagement/ce/outlook-app/User/use-delegate-access.md

    > [!div class="mx-imgBorder"]
    > ![View the tracked item in Dynamics 365](../media/view-in-app.png)

-2 The item is created as an email activity in  Dynamics 365 and isn't linked to a specicic row.
+2 The item is created as an email activity in  Dynamics 365 and isn't linked to a specific row.

    > [!div class="mx-imgBorder"]
    > ![See the track without regarding item in your app](../media/track-without-regarding-in-app.png)